artsy/horizon/README.md

 Or on localhost:

     yarn install
-    foreman run --env .env.shared,.env bundle exec rails server
+    foreman run bundle exec rails server

     # run the webpack-dev-server in a seperate terminal window for hot reloading and faster compilation:
     ./bin/webpack-dev-server

-The administrative UI can then be found at http://localhost:3000/admin.
+The UI can then be found at http://localhost:3000.

-To load representative data for development, you have several options:
-* Create organizations, projects, profiles, and stages from the administrative UI.
-* Run the `db:seed` rake task (or `db:seed:replant` to re-seed).
-The same command can be run via `hokusai dev run ...` for docker-based development.
-* Use the `./bin/pull_data` script to copy data from staging (requires VPN and Artsy developer credentials).

-Once the cron has run, its snapshots are visible from the `/projects` page.

 ## Design